HasankiTG/Phenology_MSJ/README.md

 For each understory species (Erythronium and Trillium)

-1.Identifying the time periods for which temperature best explains phenology (model_1
+1.Identifying the time periods for which temperature best explains phenology (model1_Erythronium and model1_Trillium)

-2.The effect of temperature (spatial and temporal) on vegetative phenology across strata
+2.The effect of temperature (spatial and temporal) on vegetative phenology across strata (model2_Eruthronium and model2_Trillium)

-3.Temporal temperature fluctuations on vegetative phenology across strata at each elevation
+3.Temporal temperature fluctuations on vegetative phenology across strata at each elevation (model3_Erythronium and model3_Trillium)

 # How to use